moxystudio/next-with-moxy/docusaurus/docs/what-is-included/internationalization.md

 2. Remove the `NODE_ICU_DATA` environment variable from both `dev` and `start` scripts, found in `package.json`.
 3. Remove the `intl` folder.
 4. Search globally for `react-intl` and `@moxy/next-intl` and remove the corresponding code across the project.
 Be sure to update your unit tests after cleaning up the code.
-5. In the `Dockerfile`, remove the line that installs the dependencies related to `node-canvas`, which starts with `apk add`.

-ℹ️ The packages related to `node-canvas`, that come in the `Dockerfile`, are no longer needed and this is why removing the line that installs them is recommended.
-If for whatever reason you need any of those or any other packages, you must leave the line there and add/remove packages as needed.